JNaveenRoshan/Linux_Tutorial_Materials/File_Auditing/Readme.md

 I found a beautiful resource online which speaks in detail about the audit rules

- please refer to the [Documentation](https://www.digitalocean.com/community/tutorials/how-to-write-custom-system-audit-rules-on-centos-7)
+ please refer to that [beautiful resource](https://www.digitalocean.com/community/tutorials/how-to-write-custom-system-audit-rules-on-centos-7)